coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 ### Charm and Compulsion

-Many abilities and spells can cloud the minds of characters and monsters, leaving them unable to tell friend from foe---or worse yet, deceiving them into thinking that their former friends are now their worst enemies.
+Many abilities and spells can cloud the minds of characters and monsters, leaving them unable to tell friend from foe—or worse yet, deceiving them into thinking that their former friends are now their worst enemies.
 Two general types of enchantments affect characters and
 creatures: charms and compulsions.